Bachelor of Interior Design (Online)

 The Bachelor of Interior Design program is an industry-accredited program that offers flexibility in studying while you meet the demands of your busy life.

 Students can choose a mix of on-campus and online courses, and have the option of taking courses year-round.
-With an emphasis on practical experience, the rigorous program also requires the completion of 200 hours of internship and volunteering work in the design industry, as well as a showcase thesis project and portfolio.
+With an emphasis on practical experience, the rigorous program also requires the completion of a combined 170 hours of internship and volunteering work in the design industry, as well as a showcase thesis project and portfolio.

 If you are looking to become a professional interior designer, it is one of the most hands-on, industry-driven design programs in Canada.